 Option 1: Viedma Glacier Sightseeing Cruise

-Upon hotel pickup, depart from El Calafate at 7am, arriving in El Chalten at approximately 11am.
-From here, transfer to Bahia Tunel Port and set sail over Viedma Lake to the glacier.
+After pickup from your hotel, depart from El Calafate at 7am, arriving in El Chalten around 11am.
+Then transfer to Bahia Tunel Port and set sail over Viedma Lake to the glacier.

 Take in views of Mt.
 Huemul and Mt.
 Fitz Roy during your 1-hour cruise, with stunning sights of the Viedma Glacier.
 Disembark at a rocky promontory, where certified national park guides will provide a safety briefing and lecture on glaciology and other natural features of Los Glaciares National Park.
 Then begin your trek across this rarely-trodden landscape, with up-close looks at the glacier from all angles.
 Midway through your excursion, you'll break for a packed lunch.
 (Lunch box is not included; it's advised that you bring your own lunch).

 At the end of your trip, you will be returned to your original departure point.